 Is the GRE required?
-No.
+No it is not.

 Are International students eligible and do they receive the same financial aid package as U.S. citizens?
 You must be a U.S. citizen or a permanent resident to be eligible.
 International students are not eligible for this program.

 Are Canadian citizens eligible?
-No they are not eligible.
+No.